 - Identifying which systems have been compromised

 - Determining which IP addresses were used in the attack

 - Confirming the type of attack (Virus?
 Malware?
 Unauthorized remote access?
 Something else?)

 Once a threat or vulnerability is detected, have a protocol in place for immediately informing users on the network.
 For instance, warning other users on the network to discard rather than download an email ostensibly from HR with a link to “new vacation day availability” can help stop the spread of a well-crafted social engineering attack.

 Much like you keep a sick child away from siblings, isolate infected computers.
 By acting quickly to take the source computer or impacted applications off of the network, you can better contain the breach by preventing any virus or malware from spreading.

-While the initial reaction may be to take down your entire network, Cisco notes that could actually hurt you more than the hacker even dreamed by disrupting your operations and causing reputation damage with customers and in the marketplace.
+While the initial reaction may be to take down your entire network, Cisco notes that it could actually hurt you more than the hacker even dreamed by disrupting your operations and causing reputation damage with customers and in the marketplace.